romainneutron/pebble-badminton/README.md

 - Clean interface
 - Infinite undo
 - Score summary at the end of the match
+- Recent scores accessible from timeline (unless phone was disconnected at match end)

 ## Roadmap

-- Match history, maybe in timeline first
 - Add some color
 - Integration with Pebble Health API